-If you’re on a tighter budget, than I’d still recommend making your way here for some cocktails on the iconic bar!
-It gets super busy (especially around sunset), and there’s a dress code: smart casual but no shorts, sleeveless shirts, sandals or flip flops!
+If you’re on a tighter budget, then I’d still recommend making your way here for some cocktails at the iconic bar!
+It gets super busy (especially around sunset), and there’s a dress code: smart casual but no shorts, sleeveless shirts, sandals, or flip-flops!

-Moon Bar has been named often in the worlds top 10 rooftop bars
+Moon Bar has been named often among the world’s top 10 rooftop bars.

 Bangkok’s local life is unlike any other in South East Asia with thousands of underground markets, street food literally everywhere you wander to remnants of what Bangkok used to look like hundreds of years before today.

 Thais are some of the friendliest people on earth and most welcoming so be sure to strike a conversation over a meal of spicy noodles and soup!

 CHAO PHRAYA RIVER

 Running through the center of Bangkok is the mighty Chao Phraya River, a 372-kilometer-long stream that is fed with enormous amounts of water from creeks and rivers in Northern Thailand.

 The Chao Phraya River winding its way through Thailand and Bangkok makes it a very fertile environment for growing rice, vegetables, and fruits of all kinds.